microbit-matt-hillsdon/pxt-simx-sample/README.md

 # README
-What follows is the default README for all MakeCode extensions.
+What follows is the default README common to all MakeCode extensions.

 > Open this page at [https://eanders-ms.github.io/simext-test/](https://eanders-ms.github.io/simext-test/)